kompoth/myblog/content/posts/pylsp-plugin/index.md

 This is of course just a toy example.
-Real life use cases will require a lot more lines of code invoking [static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and refactoring (maybe in the whole document or even the project, not only in lines under the cursor).
-Here are some libraries that you might find helpful for such tasks:
+Real life use cases will require a lot more lines of code invoking [static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and refactoring (maybe in the whole document or even the project, not only in the lines under the cursor).
+Here are some libraries that you might find
+helpful:

 - [ast](https://docs.python.org/3/library/ast.html), a built-in Python
     [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)